 URBAN BEEKEEPING:

-Urban beekeeping keeps bee colonies (hives) in towns and cities.
+Urban beekeeping keeps bee colonies (hives) in towns and cities describe .
 It is also referred to as hobby beekeeping or backyard beekeeping.
-Bees from city apiaries are said to be "healthier and more productive than their country cousins."
-As pollinators, bees also provide environmental and economic benefits to cities.
+Bees from city apiaries are said to be "healthier and more productive than their country cousins" . reference As pollinators, bees also provide environmental and economic benefits to cities.
 They are essential in the growth of crops and flowers.
-This action helps to fertilize plants through the transfer of pollen.
+This action helps to fertilize??
+Is it pollinate please correct the whole sentace plants through the transfer of pollen.
 This not only supports urban agriculture and green spaces but also enhances the overall biodiversity of city environments.
 Urban beekeeping can lead to higher yields in community gardens and boost the health of local flora.
 Bees in urban settings often have access to different plants and flowers, which helps produce unique, high-quality honey.
 A study conducted at Bengaluru for bee plant interaction found bee-friendly plant species, where a total of 51 plant species, from 25 families, were visited by bees for foraging.
-Polylectic social bees, namely Apis florea and Tetragonula iridipennis, visited 45 and 39 plant species, and two species of solitary bees, namely Amegilla cingulata and Xylocopa violacea, visited 26 and 23 plant species, respectively.
+Polylectic social bees, namely Apis florea and Tetragonula iridipennis, visited 45 and 39 plant species, and two species of solitary bees, namely Amegilla cingulata and Xylocopa violacea, visited 26 and 23 plant species, respectively reference???.
 The urban green landscape was dominated by a variety of ornamental plants (49%) and also included vegetables (17.6%), fruit trees (13.7%), and weeds (19.6%).
-Plants that served as a source of both nectar and pollen (60.8%) were predominant over those that supplied either nectar alone (24.5%) or pollen alone (13.7%).
+Plants that served as a source of both nectar and pollen (60.8%) were predominant over those that supplied either nectar alone (24.5%) or pollen alone (13.7%) references???.
 Moreover, 72% of the species bloomed all year round, which meant that floral resources were available to bees throughout the year (Bhatta, V.R. et al., 2021).

 ESSENTIAL PROTOCOLS FOR URBAN APIARY MANAGEMENT:

 Urban beekeeping is a sustainable practice that brings pollinators back to cities, but it requires thoughtful planning.
 Successful urban beekeeping begins with being a considerate neighbour.
 Always keep your hives discreet and managed to avoid complaints—gentle bees are a must in populated areas.
 If a colony becomes aggressive, requeening with a calm queen usually resolves the issue.
-Understanding bee biology is crucial; keep a reliable reference book and consider joining a local beekeeping group or taking a short course to stay informed.
+Understanding bee biology is crucial, keep a reliable reference book and consider joining a local beekeeping group or taking a short course to stay informed.
+From Whereyou have wriiten these detail either give some study conducted or explain and elaborate with reference

-Swarm prevention is key - provide ample space for brood and honey storage, and reverse brood boxes every 10 days during swarm season.
+Swarm prevention is key for what provide ample space for brood and honey storage, and reverse brood boxes every 10 days during swarm season.
 If swarming continues, consider splitting the colony.
 Keep a clean water source nearby, like a shallow container with floats, so bees don’t seek out pools or bird baths.

 Conceal your hives with fences or hedges to protect them from vandalism and direct bees to fly above head level.
 When inspecting hives, work quickly and avoid leaving honey exposed to prevent robbing, which makes bees aggressive.
 Share or rent honey extraction equipment to avoid costly investments, and always maintain enough well-kept equipment for your colony count, ideally under five in suburban settings.
 Keeping bees responsibly in the city means balancing your passion with respect for your environment and community.
-(Caron, D., 2007)
+(Caron, D., 2007).
+This paraghaph is very roughly and haparzardly written.
+Rewrite the whole paragraph

 SOCIOLOGICAL PERCEPTIONS: